 Picking the right speaker can be tough.
-There are hundreds of brands –some of which you may never have heard of — and a vast array of sizes, styles and finishes to consider.
-Oh yeah, then there’s the rather important concern about how they sound.
-Who has time to visit countless audio stores in search of the right speaker, anyway?
+There are hundreds of speaker brands — many of which you’ve never heard of — and a vast array of sizes, styles, and finishes to consider.
+Then there’s the rather important concern about how they sound.
+Who has time to visit countless audio stores in search of the right speakers, anyway?

 What we look for in a speaker’s finish will depend on what type of finish it is.
 With speakers that have a mock wood (vinyl) finish, we want the laminate to look convincing and for the seams to be well hidden.
 With real wood finishes, we check for uniformity of stain and color matching amongst other speakers in the system.
 For gloss finishes, we keep an eye out for brush marks in either the paint or lacquer.

 All speakers we test are manually set up and calibrated, if necessary — we do not use any auto EQ or room correction.
 For the purposes of our speaker evaluations, no equalization or tone control is used.
 This keeps the playing field level and allows us to evaluate the speaker based on the sound it was engineered to produce.
 We want to hear the speaker as it is.
 Once this is done, however, if the speaker or system has any correction software, such as Dirac or Sonos’ Truplay, we’ll check that out, too, and report our findings and comparisons.

 Our sound quality evaluations are based entirely on listening tests.
 Therefore, our conclusions are the result of subjective analysis.
 Some speaker reviewers take a very different approach, placing considerable significance on measurements taken by electronic testing equipment that, among other metrics, measure the frequency response curve of a speaker.
-Of course, this sort of objective analysis is valuable and has its place in the world of speaker reviews, but it isn’t our bag.
+Of course, this sort of objective analysis is valuable and has its place in the world of speaker reviews, but it isn’t how we prefer to do it.

-The first thing we listen for are blatant diversions from what we know to be reality.
-If a speaker’s high frequency response is thin, metallic and artificial sounding, we’ll hear it right away.
+The first things we listen for are blatant diversions from what we know to be reality.
+If a speaker’s high-frequency response is thin, metallic, and artificial sounding, we’ll hear it right away.
 Likewise, if vocals sound as if they are being shouted through a thick sheet of velour, it will be pretty obvious.
 Bloated, tubby bass?
 We can’t stand it.
-Speakers that make these kind of egregious errors will not be getting the greatest score.

 For us, simply organizing our evaluation notes into something that resembles a narrative is not good enough.
-We aim to give a little back-story on the manufacturer, describe our experience with the speakers and put their sound signature into a context that is understandable, even for those not familiar with the audiophile lexicon.
-We hope that by reading our speaker reviews, you will walk away with a feel for whether that particular model is something you should bother to audition yourself or remove from your short list because, ultimately, a personal audition is absolutely essential.
+We aim to give a little back-story on the manufacturer, describe our experience with the speakers, and put their sound signature into a context that is understandable, especially for those not familiar with the audiophile lexicon.
+We hope that by reading our speaker reviews, you will walk away with a feel for whether that particular model is something you should bother to audition yourself or remove from your shortlist because, ultimately, a personal audition is absolutely essential.